The Clarity Crisis: When Everyone's Busy But Nothing Moves Forward

 The clarity crisis is the gap between leaders believing they've communicated clearly and teams understanding what's actually expected of them.

-It shows up as teams working hard on the wrong priorities, strategy documents that collect digital dust, goals that sound inspiring but provide zero direction, and high performers who are disengaged because they don't see how their work matters.
+It shows up as teams working hard on the wrong priorities, strategy documents that collect digital dust, and goals that sound inspiring but provide zero direction.
+High performers become disengaged because they don't see how their work matters.

 Here's what makes it particularly insidious: everyone is busy.
 Calendars are full.
 Deadlines are met.
 Activity is constant.
 But progress?
 That's another story.